 Which Kinds of Car Accidents Cause Traumatic Brain Injuries?

 A new study from aerospace and mechanical engineering professor Samy Missoum details a new way of calculating the probability of a TBI because of a car accident.
-University of Arizona researchers are developing a tool to figure out the chances of traumatic brain injury following a car collision.
-Automobile crashes are the most frequent cause of emergency room visits, hospitalizations, and deaths associated with traumatic brain injury among individuals aged 15 to 34, according to a 2013 report from the Centers for Disease Control and Prevention.
+A 2019 University of Arizona study outlined a way to estimate the likelihood of sustaining a TBI following a car accident.
+Automobile crashes are among the major causes of emergency room visits, hospitalizations, and deaths associated with traumatic brain injury among individuals aged 15 to 34, according to a 2013 report from the Centers for Disease Control and Prevention.
 Traumatic brain injury, or TBI, constitutes about 30 percent of all injury-related deaths in the United States, and early identification and treatment are among the many new ways to prevent these deaths.

 TBI is an injury to the brain caused by a blow or jolt to the head from a blunt or penetrating trauma.
 The harm that happens at the moment of impact is called the primary injury.
 Primary injuries can involve a particular lobe of the brain or may affect the whole brain.
 Sometimes the skull might be fractured, but not necessarily.

-During the impact of an accident, the brain crashes back and forth within the head resulting in bruising, bleeding, and tearing of nerve fibers.
-Immediately after the crash, the individual may be confused, not recall what occurred, have blurred vision and dizziness, or eliminate consciousness.
+During the impact of an accident, the brain crashes back and forth within the head, resulting in bruising, bleeding, and tearing of nerve fibers.
+Immediately after the crash, the individual may be confused, not recall what occurred, have blurred vision and dizziness, or lose consciousness.

-At first, the individual may appear fine, but their condition can diminish rapidly.
-After the first impact occurs, the brain undergoes a delayed injury causing it to swell and push itself against the skull and decreasing the flow of oxygen-rich blood.
-This is known as secondary injury, which can be more detrimental than Primary injury.
+At first, the individual may appear fine, but their condition can deteriorate rapidly.
+After the first impact occurs, the brain undergoes a delayed injury, causing it to swell and push itself against the skull, decreasing the flow of oxygen-rich blood.
+This is known as secondary injury, which can be more detrimental than primary injury.

 • A concussion is a moderate head injury that could cause a brief loss of consciousness and does not cause permanent brain injury.
-Head injury lawyers work with medical professionals to support your claim.
+Head injury lawyers can work with medical professionals to support your claim if you sustain a concussion in an accident.

-• Diffuse axonal injury (DAI) is shearing and stretching of the nerve cells at the cellular level.
+• Diffuse Axonal Injury (DAI) is the shearing and stretching of the nerve cells at the cellular level.
 It happens when the brain quickly goes back and forth inside the skull, tearing and damaging the nerve axons.
 Axons connect one nerve cell to another throughout the brain, like cables.
 Widespread axonal injury disrupts the brainโ€™s normal transmission of data and may lead to substantial changes in someoneโ€™s wakefulness.

-• Hematoma is a blood clot that forms when a blood vessel ruptures.
+• A hematoma is a blood clot that forms when a blood vessel ruptures.
 Blood that escapes the standard bloodstream starts to thicken and clot.
-Clotting is the bodyโ€™s natural way to stop the bleeding.
-A hematoma may be little, or it can grow big and compress the brain.
-Symptoms vary depending upon the location of the clot.
-A clot that forms between the skull and the dura lining of the brain is known as an epidural hematoma.
-A clot that forms between the brain and the dura is called a subdural hematoma.
+Clotting is the bodyโ€™s natural way to stop bleeding.
+A hematoma may be small, or it can grow big and compress the brain.
+Symptoms vary depending on the location of the clot.
+A clot that forms between the skull and the dura mater, the lining of the brain, is known as an epidural hematoma.
+It forms between the brain and the dura mater and is called a subdural hematoma.
 A clot that forms deep inside the brain tissue itself is called an intracerebral hematoma.
-Over time the body reabsorbs the clot.
-Occasionally surgery is performed to eliminate large clots.
+Over time, the body reabsorbs the clot.
+Occasionally, surgery is performed to eliminate large clots.

-TBI research has traditionally included experimental procedures, like conducting tests on animals or collecting data on football players.
-Other approaches are purely computational, like using finite element models, which are mathematical tools to predict how a system such as a brain will behave when exposed to external forces.
+TBI research has traditionally included experimental procedures, such as conducting tests on animals or collecting data on football players.
+Other approaches are purely computational, such as using finite element models, which are mathematical tools that predict how a system, like the brain, will behave when exposed to external forces.

-The method may even make predictions if researchers are not sure about the collision angle and speed of impact, or if they donโ€™t have much info about the brain of the individual involved in the crash.
+The method may even make predictions if researchers are not sure about the collision angle and speed of impact or if they donโ€™t have much information about the brain of the individual involved in the crash.

-The work is in early stages, but one aim of the project is for first responders to have the ability to arrive at the scene of an accident and enter the info about the crash into a tool, maybe a mobile program, which will determine the likelihood of a TBI straight away.
+The work is in its early stages, but one aim of the project is for first responders to have the ability to arrive at the scene of an accident and enter information about the crash into a tool, such as a mobile application, which will immediately determine the likelihood of a TBI.

 The researchers used a machine learning approach previously developed in the CODES Laboratory to refine the threshold separating the two results and more accurately determine the risk of TBI.
-In the long run, this strategy will improve accuracy further by increasing the number of variables it can consider, like the weight of the car or the age of the occupant.
+In the long run, this strategy may further improve accuracy by increasing the number of variables it can consider, such as the weight of the car or the age of the occupant.
 As this technology advances, a car accident lawyer may one day use such research-backed data to better understand injury patterns and strengthen accident-related claims.

 The research team expects to incorporate data from real car crashes, obtained from the Arizona Department of Transportation, into their research.
 Information such as the angle of impact in an accident isnโ€™t available in current crash reports, making this methodโ€™s ability to make calculations using a level of uncertainty especially significant.